mpvkabeer/reference_application/ReadMe.md

 This is a Sample Project that demonstrate a SpringBoot application.

-This application has both Backend (SpringBoot having few APIs) and FrontEnd (UI)
+This application has both Backend (SpringBoot having few APIs) and FrontEnd (UI) codes

-Using this sample, you can learn about following technologies
+Using this reference project, you can learn about following technologies

 1. SpringBoot
 2. MVC Architecture